Tenda AC18 Router: solid buy for under $100

-Tenda is arguing that you don’t have to give up high-end features like Beamforming+ technology for seamless HD streaming or gaming.
+With the Tenda AC18 router, you don’t have to give up high-end features like Beamforming+ technology for seamless HD streaming or gaming.

-After spending a week testing a Tenda AC18 (AC1900) at my home, it made a pretty strong argument.
+After spending a week testing a Tenda AC18 (AC1900) at my home, I was very satisfied with its performance for streaming in HD and gaming.

 If you’re looking for a powerful, dual-band Gigabit router without every possible customization, Tenda AC18 is one of the better bargains out there.
 It’s easily the best wireless router under $100.
 I would even buy a Tenda AC18 before going with the very popular TP-Link Archer C7.